wingchan852/cse15l-lab-reports/lab-report-1-week-1.md

 1. Go to [here](https://sdacs.ucsd.edu/~icc/index.php) to find your account by using your ucsd username and student ID
 2. Open VScode
    ![image](lab-report-1-week-1-images/vscode.png)
-3. Use the follow code to login into ieng6 and type your password
+3. Use the follow code to login into ieng6 and type your password\
+   **you should change cs15lfa22jb to your own cs15l username**

 ```
 ssh cs15lfa22jb@ieng6.ucsd.edu